 - Tony Carter, Artist and Principal of City & Guilds of London Art School

 - Tom Hunt, Director, Hauser & Wirth

 - Sean Dower, Artist

-- Chris Law, Public Realm and Safety Director, Vauxhall One
+- Chris Law, Public Realm and Development Director, Vauxhall One